jainaman224/Algo_Ds_Notes/Fibonacci_Number/README.md

 IF n is equal to 1
    DISPLAY 1

-IF n is equal to 2
-   DISPLAY 1, 1

-IF n is greater than 2
-   a = 1,
-   b = 1,
+IF n is greater than or equal to 2 a = 1, b = 1,

    DISPLAY a, b
-   REPEAT FOR 0 to n
+   REPEAT LOOP from 2 to n
       Fib = a + b
       DISPLAY Fib
       a = b